-If the task contains a simple question with a multiple-choice response and is completed fairly quickly (1-10 minutes), it is best to run the task with overlap and use majority vote checking, a golden set, a captcha, and restriction of quick responses.
+If the task contains a simple question with a multiple-choice response and is completed fairly quickly (1-10 minutes), it is best to run the task with overlap and use majority vote check, control tasks, captcha, and restriction of fast responses.

 If the task doesn't have clearly defined response options (for example, it requires creating or translating a text or transcribing an audio recording), you can use the following review methods:

 Check the responses yourself using the non-automatic acceptance option.

-- You can give bonuses to performers for completing tasks well.
+- You can issue rewards to performers for completing tasks well.
 This improves motivation and encourages performers to approach your tasks with care.

 - Keep in touch with performers

 - Proper communication with performers keeps them interested in the project and lets you quickly detect any issues with the tasks.
 Answer users' questions through private messages.